lukecarroll15/CSCI3100-Project/docs/USER_MANUAL.md

 Expected result:

 - First activation becomes the Team Owner for that key; later activations become Team Admins.
+- After the first activation, a required Team Setup window appears.
+The owner must name the team before continuing, and the window reappears after refresh or logout until it is completed.
 - The Admin Dashboard button becomes available in the top bar.
 - If you are promoted to team admin, the Admin Access panel shows as active without re-entering a key.